 - Basic Salary – The estimated annual basic salary for an American Eagle flight attendant is $1,425 per month.
-This computation was extracted from the usual guarantee of 75 hours per month for new FAs multiplied by the estimated hourly rate.
+This computation was extracted from the usual number of 75 flight hours per month for new FAs multiplied by the estimated hourly rate.

 - Flying Pay – The estimated flying pay for an American Eagle newly hired flight attendant starts around $19 per hour.
 This flying pay may increase after a certain period of time mandated by the airline.

 - Layover Allowance – Currently, there are no publicized per diem pay or layover allowance for American Eagle flight attendants.
-Normally, the per diem pay for new flight attendants in the USA is $2, especially for those who serve regional flights.
+Normally, the per diem pay for new flight attendants in the USA is $2 per hour (so around 48 USD per day), especially for those who serve regional flights.
 The per diem pay is intended to cover the expenses of all your meals and some other expenses during a stopover.

 - Medical Insurance – Flight Attendants are covered with comprehensive medical insurance.
 Some airlines even pay a significant portion of the expense, making the monthly premium for medical and prescription drug coverage for employees and their families very low and reasonable.